dafny-lang/dafny/docs/DafnyRef/Plugins.md

 and then continue on with verification and compilation with the core Dafny tool.
 A user plugin might also be used in the Language Server and thereby be available in the VSCode (or other) IDE.

-_ **This is an experimental aspect of Dafny.**
+_**This is an experimental aspect of Dafny.**
 The plugin API directly exposes the Dafny AST, which is constantly evolving.
 Hence, always recompile your plugin against the binary of Dafny that will be importing your plugin._

-Plugins are libraries linked to a `Dafny.dll` of the same version as the language server.
+Plugins are libraries linked to a `Dafny.dll` of the same version as the Language Server.
 A plugin typically defines:

 * Zero or one class extending `Microsoft.Dafny.Plugins.PluginConfiguration`, which receives plugins arguments in its method `ParseArguments`, and